 After the Civil War, Barton traveled to Europe and learned of the Switzerland-based Red Cross; she returned to the United States with the idea that Americans should participate in this network, which stretched around the globe.

-Clara Barton founded the American Red Cross in 1881 and was supported in this effort by other important figures of the day including Frederick Douglass.
+Clara Barton founded the American Red Cross on May 21, 1881 and was supported in this effort by other important figures of the day including Frederick Douglass.
 She led the agency as it received its’ congressional charter in 1900, serving as the American Red Cross President until 1901 when she retired at 83 years old.

 American history is full of Red Cross imagery, and many recall old photographs and other representations of American Red Cross workers deployed alongside troops in World War One; that tradition of working with the military has only evolved and improved over time.